kevinwo/Listy/README.md

 Although technically allowed by the licensing terms, please do not just copy pasta Listy's code and submit your own version to the App Store.

-## I am available for hire
+## Hire me! 👨‍💻

-and looking for interesting opportunities in New York City.
+I'm looking for interesting opportunities in New York City.
 If you like the way I write code, please feel free to get in touch!

 ## Contact